 When John Runowicz first picked up an instrument at age 12, it was love at first sound.
 “It’s part of who I am,” he says.
 A singer, songwriter, guitarist and ethnomusicologist, John’s passion and deep knowledge of music shapes his role as manager of Fortune’s Creative Arts program.
-Here, clients find harmony between their feelings and positive outlets for expressing them.
+Here, participants find harmony between their feelings and positive outlets for expressing them.
 For some, this path to possibility is a brand-new discovery: As John shares, “People [often] say ‘I’ve never had a chance to explore this side of myself.’”

 Under his leadership, the Creative Arts program at Fortune has many artistic paths for that exploration to occur, including drawing classes taught by Guy Woodard, hip hop dance in partnership with the Mark Morris Dance Group, an animation workshop brought by The Animation Project (TAP), theater in partnership with The Public Theater, creative writing, music, and more.